williamliangwl/react-native-zendesk-support/README.md

 * **OFF** – Hide floating action button on articles and list views

 ### Styling Category Headers (Android Only)
 There is an out of the box issue with Zendesk SDK, as reported by Zendesk support staff themselves, where the expanded category headers use the same color as the top header.
-Unfortunatly, the default top header color and the background color are very close and you can barely tell the text is even there when the category is expanded.
+Unfortunately, the default top header color and the background color are very close and you can barely tell the text is even there when the category is expanded.

 You're gonna need to update your `android/app/src/main/res/values/styles.xml` to extend from the ZendeskSdkTheme to define your own colors.
 Below is my own, you can change it to whatever you want your primary color to be.